9661328/programming-1-portfolio/index.md

 ###### [Array Examples](https://github.com/9661328/programming-1-portfolio/tree/gh-pages/Computer%20Programming%201/src/Processing/arraysExample)

-Description: Takes numbers from an array and does things with them, such as squaring, adding a random number, taking the sum of all the numbers, etc.
+Takes numbers from an array and does things with them, such as squaring, adding a random number, taking the sum of all the numbers, etc.

 ###### [Button tester](https://github.com/9661328/programming-1-portfolio/tree/gh-pages/Computer%20Programming%201/src/Processing/buttonTester)

-Description: A program to test the button class for the calculator project.
+A program to test the button class for the calculator project.

 ###### [Collision detection](https://github.com/9661328/programming-1-portfolio/tree/gh-pages/Computer%20Programming%201/src/Processing/collisionDetection)

-Description: A program to detect when something hits the edge of the screen, and go in a different direction if it does.
+A program to detect when something hits the edge of the screen, and go in a different direction if it does.

 ###### [Computer Basics Random](https://github.com/9661328/programming-1-portfolio/tree/gh-pages/Computer%20Programming%201/src/Processing/computerBasicsRandom)

-Description: Uses random integers to generate circles of varying sizes and colors.
+Uses random integers to generate circles of varying sizes and colors.

 ###### [Shapes sketch](https://github.com/9661328/programming-1-portfolio/tree/gh-pages/Computer%20Programming%201/src/Processing/shapesSketch)

-Description: A program to test the drawing of shapes and experiment with their properties in Processing.
+A program to test the drawing of shapes and experiment with their properties in Processing.

 ###### [OOP Cars](https://github.com/9661328/programming-1-portfolio/tree/gh-pages/Computer%20Programming%201/src/Processing/oopCars)

-Description: Test of writing a class.
+Test of writing a class.
 Creates many instances of the car class and makes them drive in a random direction.

 ###### [Liner](https://github.com/9661328/programming-1-portfolio/tree/gh-pages/Computer%20Programming%201/src/Processing/liner)

-Description: Uses a loop to draw lines horizontally and vertically every 100 pixels and display text.
+Uses a loop to draw lines horizontally and vertically every 100 pixels and display text.

 ###### [Target](https://github.com/9661328/programming-1-portfolio/tree/gh-pages/Computer%20Programming%201/src/Processing/target)

-Description: Uses a loop to draw concentric circles with varying shades of gray.
+Uses a loop to draw concentric circles with varying shades of gray.

 ###### [Random pixels](https://github.com/9661328/programming-1-portfolio/tree/gh-pages/Computer%20Programming%201/src/Processing/randomPixels)

-Description: Uses a loop to draw small rectangles on the screen to resemble static.
+Uses a loop to draw small rectangles on the screen to resemble static.

 ###### [Converter app 1](https://github.com/9661328/programming-1-portfolio/tree/gh-pages/Computer%20Programming%201/src/Processing/converterApp)

-Description: Converts Celsius to Fahrenheit according to the position of the mouse.
+Converts Celsius to Fahrenheit according to the position of the mouse.

 ###### [Converter app 2](https://github.com/9661328/programming-1-portfolio/tree/gh-pages/Computer%20Programming%201/src/Processing/converterApp2)

-Description: Another version of the converter app to calculate speeds.
+Another version of the converter app to calculate speeds.

 ###### [Grade app](https://github.com/9661328/programming-1-portfolio/tree/gh-pages/Computer%20Programming%201/src/Processing/gradeApp)

-Description: An app that uses the position of the mouse to give a grade from 0-4 and determine the equivalent letter grade.
+An app that uses the position of the mouse to give a grade from 0-4 and determine the equivalent letter grade.

 ###### [Spaceship](https://github.com/9661328/programming-1-portfolio/tree/gh-pages/Computer%20Programming%201/src/Processing/spaceship)

-Description: The sketch of the spaceship used in the SpaceGame.
+The sketch of the spaceship used in the SpaceGame.

 ###### [Zoog](https://github.com/9661328/programming-1-portfolio/tree/gh-pages/Computer%20Programming%201/src/Processing/zoog)

-Description: Uses a method to be able to draw the Zoog character over and over again, some following the mouse and some in random locations.
+Uses a method to be able to draw the Zoog character over and over again, some following the mouse and some in random locations.

 ###### [Etch-A-Sketch 1](https://github.com/9661328/programming-1-portfolio/tree/gh-pages/Computer%20Programming%201/src/Processing/etchASketch)

-Description: The first version of Etch-A-Sketch to draw my name.
+The first version of Etch-A-Sketch to draw my name.

 ### <img src="https://github.com/9661328/programming-1-portfolio/blob/gh-pages/Computer%20Programming%201/images/Java_logo.jpg?raw=true" width="24" height="31" />  *Java Projects*

 #### Chess

-Description: Final project for computer programming 1, more info available in README.
+Final project for computer programming 1, more info available in README.

 ![Home screen mockup](https://github.com/9661328/Chess/blob/main/assets/homeScreenMockup.png?raw=true)